 Simply apply an even layer, leave it on for five to seven minutes, then rinse it off with warm (not hot) water.

 Note: Do not leave the clay mask on your skin until it completely dries out as this may potentially damage your skin.

 This step will help to restore your skin's natural pH balance as well as remove any remaining traces of the mask.
-For maximum benefits, use a hydrating toner such as a rose water that has anti-inflammatory and soothing properties.
+For maximum benefits, use a hydrating toner with ingredients like rose water, ginseng, or ceramides that are anti-inflammatory, hydrating, and soothing.

 Hydrating face and eye mask

 If you thought we were done with hydration, buckle up—we've barely even started.
 At this stage, you'll want to hydrate your skin as much as you can for that extra glow and plumpness.
 You could opt for a wash-off mask or a sheet mask—whichever you feel like using.
-If you need any suggestions, we've compiled our favourite hydrating masks of every kind right here!
+If you need any suggestions, we've compiled our favourite hydrating masks of every kind for your convenience!